JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 # <a name="FindTextStart"></a>FindTextStart

+Searches up to *Count* characters for the string, *cbs*, starting at the range's Start *cp (cpFirst)*.
+The search is subject to the comparison parameter, *Flags*.
+If the string is found, the Start *cp* is changed to the matched string, and the method returns the length of the string.
+If the string is not found, the range is unchanged, and the method returns zero.

 ```
 FUNCTION CTextRange2.FindTextStart (BYREF cbs AS CBSTR, BYVAL Count AS LONG, BYVAL Flags AS LONG) AS LONG
    DIM Length AS LONG